Group sequential designs for negative binomial outcomes: Simulation study

 \subsection{Heart failure hospitalizations}

-In the following we study the performance of the proposed group sequential design for scenarios motivated by hospitalization due to heart failure with preserved ejection fraction.
+In the following we study the performance of the proposed group sequential procedure for scenarios motivated by the number of heart failure hospitalizations in clinical trials for heart failure patients with preserved ejection fraction.
 The scenarios are characterized by large sample sizes of around 1000 patients per arm, small annualized event rates of around 0.1, and unequal exposure times of several years.
 The first part of the Monte Carlo simulation study focuses on the assessment of the type I error rate.
-We consider the scenarios listed in Table \ref{table:scenarios} which cover a range of shape parameters, rates, sample sizes, and number of looks in the group sequential design.
-In Figure \ref{fig:Type1eHF} the simulated type I error rates of the Wald-type test for the three designs are displayed.
-Each dot represents the simulated type I error rate of one scenario based on $25\,000$ Monte Carlo replications.
+We consider the scenarios listed in Table \ref{table:scenarios} which cover a range of shape parameters, rates, sample sizes, and number of data looks in the group sequential design.
+In Figure \ref{fig:Type1eHF} the simulated type I error rates of the Wald test for the fixed sample design and the two group sequential designs are displayed.
+Each dot represents the simulated type I error rate of a single scenario based on $50\,000$ Monte Carlo replications.
 In each frame of the $1\times3$ grid the type I error rate is plotted against the sample size $n_1=n_2$ for a specific design.
 For the group sequential designs $n_1=n_2$ refers to the maximum sample size if the trial is not stopped early.
-For the fixed sample design fewer scenarios exist because the number of analyses is not varied, i.e. only the final analysis is performed.
+For the fixed sample design fewer scenarios exist because the number of data looks is not varied, i.e., the data is only analyzed at the end of the trial.